Close

 Launch of New Fund Offer (NFO)

-An asset management company (AMC) initiates a first-time subscription offer for a new mutual fund scheme, a new fund offer (NFO).
+An asset management company (AMC) initiates a first-time subscription offer for a new mutual fund scheme, a New Fund Offer (NFO).
 Through the NFO, the fund house raises capital from the public and then invests in securities such as shares, bonds, etc., using the fund’s strategy.
 NFOs have a limited subscription period, after which investors can only purchase units of the fund.

 Pooling of Funds